 If you require a new I-20, please let us know when you send your I-983 and provide the best mailing address where we can send it to you.

 Please note you will NOT be able to update your employer information in your SEVP Portal, because an I-983 Training Plan is required.

-Lastly, please note that an I-983 Training Plan evaluation (page 5) is due whenever you leave an employer!
+Lastly, please note that an I-983 Training Plan evaluation (page 5, bottom box) is due whenever you leave an employer!